modernben/forge-docs/1.0/servers/monitoring.md

 ## Creating Monitors

-You may configure a new monitor from the **Monitoring** tab within the server detail page:
+You may configure a new monitor from the **Monitoring** tab within a server's management dashboard.
+Below is a brief overview of how to create and configure a monitoring metric:

 1. Select the metric to monitor.
 2. Select whether the value of the metric should be `>=` or `<=` a threshold.